linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 While reviewing the articles, stay alert.
 News providers will update information but use the same url.
 Therefore, some stories will have more information than they had when originally published.
 GDELT preserves the original time of the article but not the content; you should see clues in the text to let you know the article was updated.
 Additonally, it's important to be aware of <a href="https://en.wikipedia.org/wiki/Participation_bias" target="_blank">participation or non-response bias</a>.
 There may be a news provider who did not have its data processed by GDELT, leading to faulty conclusion that one particular news provider is faster than another.
 As always, be wary of data limitations.<br><br>

-If you wanted to time enable the entire 200,000+ row data set for time series analysis, it's relatively simple because `gdeltPyR` returns the data in a <a href="https://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe" target="_blank">pandas dataframe.</a>  First you would localize the entire dataset to UTC time and then convert it to any timezone offset using the <a href="http://pytz.sourceforge.net/" target="_blank">Python timezone string of your choice</a>.
+If you wanted to time enable the entire 200,000+ row data set for time series analysis, it's relatively simple because `gdeltPyR` returns the data in a <a href="https://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe" target="_blank">pandas dataframe.</a>  First you would localize the entire dataset to UTC time and then convert it to any time zone offset using the <a href="http://pytz.sourceforge.net/" target="_blank">Python time zone string of your choice</a>.

 ```python
 # example of converting to Los Angeles time.